linagora/matrix-dart-sdk/doc/adr/0004-support-filter-for-request-history.md

 ## Consequences

 - The `timeLine` and `event` can be filtered by the user to get specific data from the server.
+- Display the correct message in chat screen.
+Prevent block user by empty screen.
+- In the chat list, we improve the display date time of the last message soon.